Listener

 UDP | UDP |

-When using UDP listener on DSRNLB, additional settings for the target instance are required, and only certain operating systems are supported.
-For details, refer to the How-to Guides.
+When using the UDP listener in DSRNLB, additional configuration is required for the target instances, and it supports only certain operating systems.
+For detailed information, refer to How-to Guides.

 SSL certificates

-If you use an HTTPS Listener for ALB or a TLS Listener for NLB, you must configure at least one SSL certificate on the load balancer.
-The load balancer handles SSL handshake and encryption/decryption based on the registered certificates.
-Certificates are managed per account, and you can select from the certificates owned by the account.
-If you have no registered certificates or want to register an existing certificate, you can use the add new certificate feature.
-To register a new certificate, you need to input a PEM-encoded private key, body, and chain.
+If using the HTTPS listener for ALB or the TLS listener for NLB, you must set up at least one SSL certificate on the load balancer.
+The load balancer uses the registered certificates to handle SSL handshakes and encryption/decryption.
+Certificates are managed at the account level, and you can choose from the certificates owned by your account.
+If you don’t have a registered certificate or wish to use an existing certificate, you can add a new certificate by providing the PEM-encoded private key, certificate body, and chain.

 Security policy (SSL/TLS)